AjitMS/Spring-Authorization/README.md

  * secret: XY7kmzoNzl100
  * Non-admin username and password: john.doe and jwtpass
  * Admin user: admin.admin and jwtpass
- * Example of resource accessible to all authenticated users:  http://localhost:8080/springjwt/cities
+ * Example of resource accessible to all authenticated users:  http://localhost:8080/springjwt/users
- * Example of resource accessible to only an admin user:  http://localhost:8080/springjwt/users
+ * Example of resource accessible to only an admin user:  http://localhost:8080/springjwt/users/{userName}

+(Above details can be set according to user convenience)

  1. Generate an access token